garnajee/garnajee.github.io/content/posts/home-server.md

 XXX.XXX.XXX.XXX
 ```

-And then check the location of this ip address [here](https://ifconfig.co).
+And then check the location of this ip address [here](https://ifconfig.co) for example.

 ### Update docker's images